pengowray/doks-sprinto/content/en/docs/help/faq.md

 > [https://www.patreon.com/posts/71439355](https://www.patreon.com/posts/71439355)

+I'll move the above guide to the main website eventually.
+I promise I'm not just funneling you over to Patreon where you can help support this bot.

 ## Why do I need to join my own sprint?
 Shouldn't I join automatically?

 1. Sprinto doesn't know your starting word count and doesn't want to guess.